 Common Name: Cotton Grass

-Eriophorum gracile is a Perennial up to 0.50 metres tall.
+Eriophorum gracile is a perennial plant that can grow up to 0.50 metres tall.

 It has edible and miscellaneous uses.